kassandraoftroy/stealthereum-cli/README.md

 # stealthereum-cli

-This is a bare bones CLI written in rust for ERC-5564 compliant stealth address management on evm chains
+This is a bare bones CLI written in rust for ERC-5564 and ERC-6538 compliant stealth address management on evm chains

 It's currently the easiest way to interact with the [eth-stealth-addresses](https://github.com/kassandraoftroy/eth-stealth-addresses) rust library which implements the basic cryptographic operations necessary for a stealth addresses scheme over the secp256k1 curve (with view tags) as outlined [here](https://eips.ethereum.org/EIPS/eip-5564)

-For now it's extremely rough and low level!
+For now it's extremely rough!
 More improvements soon

 NOT AUDITED - HOMEROLLED CRYPTO - USE AT YOUR OWN RISK